thijoubert/chulapa/collections/_posts/2021-07-27-InformationBarriers-Feedback-from-the-field-1-2.md

 # Information Barriers : Feedback from the field
 [Information Barriers is an advanced compliance option in Office 365 offered by Microsoft](https://docs.microsoft.com/en-us/microsoftteams/information-barriers-in-teams), allowing to restrict communication and collaboration between groups of users.

-This feature, initially designed to enforce a compliance policy, can also be used to isolate a perimeter in the event of a carve out or compromise.
+This feature, initially designed to **enforce a compliance policy, can also be used to isolate a perimeter in the event of a carve out or compromise**.

-Before anything else, I think it is important to remind that Information Barriers will provide a technical response to a business need.
+Before anything else, I think it is important to **remind that Information Barriers will provide a technical response to a business need**.
 BUT, as any technical answer, the solution cannot be exhaustive and will not prevent a user from chatting, sending a picture or even a carrier pigeon...

-The solution covers the main services in Office 365, but not all.
+The solution covers the **main services in Office 365, but not all**.
 We will come back to this in the rest of the article.

 <br/>